jtang25/jtang25/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Robot&size=40&duration=2000&pause=1300&center=false&vCenter=false&width=500&height=80&lines=Welcome+to+my+Github!;Take+a+look+around!)](https://git.io/typing-svg)

 # About Me
 I'm currently a senior in highschool and have a strong interest in algorithmic trading :chart_with_upwards_trend: and data science :bar_chart:.
-My goal is to get into Computer Scence at the University of Waterloo!
+My goal is to get into Computer Science at the University of Waterloo!
 The project that I am currently working on is a portfolio optimizer algorithm that rebalances a portfolio based on their score given by my custom indicator.

 # Contact
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:jasontang0226@gmail.com)